 The trustees will hold as part of the trust fund:

 - the initial amount settled to bring the trust into existence,

 - sums paid to the trustees by other persons.

 The defined class of beneficiaries under an EBT, in addition to current employees and directors, will commonly also include ex-employees and ex-directors, spouses and minor children.

-The trust deed will also specify a ‘residuary beneficiary’ (usually a charity such as the Red Cross of Geneva) to whom the trust fund is to be distributed when the trust is wound up, if at that time there is no longer anyone within the defined class of beneficiaries.
+The trust deed will also specify a ‘residuary beneficiary’ (usually a well known international charity) to whom the trust fund is to be distributed when the trust is wound up, if at that time there is no longer anyone within the defined class of beneficiaries.